 The Next Right Thing by Emily P. Freeman If decision fatigue ever has paralyzed you, this book provides the path to the next step.
 Emily Freeman’s style is completely different than mine, yet her wisdom is refreshing and just what I needed to hear while wondering what was next.
 If you are in the same boat, take a listen or read this to find the next right thing for you.

 Crazy Love by Francis Chan I’m glad I finally read this best seller for a group study with my church last summer.
 What a refreshing reminder of how much God loves us!
 This line from the book puts life in perspective- “The point of your life is to point to Him.”
 Read this and refocus.

 I’m all about shifting our minds and focus to what matters.
 Which is why I’m excited to add a recently finished book called Shift by Abby McDonald.
 I figured I’d enjoy it since the subtitle is “Changing our Focus to See the Presence of God.”
 And I didn’t just like it, I loved it!
 It was the right book at the right time for me.
 Maybe it is for you, too.
 This quote sums it up: “Faith is activated not by seeing but by doing, even when we don’t know what the result will be.”
 Yes, yes it is.

 I hope these books inspire, inform, or entertain you this year.
 Please, let me know what books are inspiring you!
 I’m always up for new ideas while returning to my joy habit of reading!
-If you’re looking for ways to begin (or keep going) on a joy habit in your life, let’s talk!
-If you’re more of a DIYer, check out my course Creating Habits that Stick and learn how to get going or keep going on your best joy habits!
+If you’re looking for ways to begin (or keep going) on a joy habit in your life, let’s talk and learn how to get going or keep going on your best joy habits!